Main Claire's Itchy Feet logo

 As unexpected as it might be, trains go absolutely everywhere in Wales, even Snowdonia!

-It’s very easy to jump on a train and head where you want to go.
+It’s very easy to jump on a train and head where you want to go when you travel in Wales.
 Trains are easy to understand and you have plenty of them.

-I’d recommend downloading the app “Trainline”.
+I’d recommend downloading the app “Trainline” when vacationing in Wales.
 It’s very easy to use.
 You can just say where you want to go and it will sort your journey out.
 You can also buy your ticket directly on the app.

 Of course, you can always go to the station.
 The staff will be more than happy to help you.

-If you can rent a car, that will be ideal.
+If you can rent a car during your travel in Wales, that will be ideal.
 As much as public transport will get you to most places, it’s nowhere as practical as driving.

 I always recommend taking public transport as much as you can, but I truly believe that if you want to make the best of your time in Wales, you will be better off with a car.